Other members

 Ashley is the RHOADs Research Manager.
 She manages research operations including study management and regulatory compliance, grants and contracts over the life cycle, and serves as a resource for collaborators and research staff.
 Ashley has a Master’s in Business Administration with a background in Psychology.
 She is passionate about access to reproductive healthcare, maternal and child health, and gender equity in the workplace.
 Ashley is also the Research Manager for the Department of Family Medicine, The University of Chicago.

-Hannah is a RHOADs Research Analyst.
+Hannah is a RHOADs Senior Research Analyst.
 She supports all aspects of study implementation including regulatory compliance, data collection and analyses, and manuscript preparation.
-She also leads program coordination for ExPAND Mifepristone.
 Hannah is a Master of Human Rights with a background in legal advocacy.
 She is particularly interested in understanding and addressing inequities across systems and public policy.
 Hannah is also a Research Analyst for the Department of Family Medicine, The University of Chicago.

 Valeria is a RHOADs Research Assistant.
 She assists with all aspects of study activities including regulatory compliance, data collection and analyses, manuscript preparation, and programmatic support.
 Valeria has a B.S. in Psychology and her past research involved topics such as optimism-pessimism, coping, sex, sexuality, and relationships.
 She hopes to continue studying societal inequities and has a special interest in developing her skills in data science.
 Valeria is also a Research Assistant for the Department of Family Medicine, The University of Chicago.